Bibi Titi Mohammed

-Bibi Titi Mohammed (June 1926 – 5 November 2000) was a Tanzanian politician of Muslim descent.
+Bibi Titi Mohammed (June 1926 – 5 November 2000) was a Tanzanian politician and activist.
 She was born in June 1926 in Dar es Salaam, at the time the capital of former Tanganyika.
 She first was considered a freedom fighter and supported the first president of Tanzania, Julius Nyerere.
 Bibi Titi Mohammed was a member of the Tanganyika African National Union (TANU), the party that fought for the independence of Tanzania, and held various ministerial positions.
 In October 1969, she was sentenced for treason, and, after two years in prison, received a presidential pardon.

 Biography

 Early life

 As she was growing up in the Matumbi tribe, her father refused to send her to school, because he feared she would lose her Muslim faith.
 After her father died, her mother decided to send her to school, because she saw the importance of an education for a young woman.
 Bibi Titi's mother's influence helped Bibi fight for women's rights and helped her in her fight for independence.